Thunder Ridge Ski Area

 Thunder Ridge is a small ski area located in Patterson, NY.
-Because it is located just 75 minutes from New York City, the mountain attracts skiers and snowboarders from across the New York area.
+It attracts people throughout the New York metropolitan area.
 While it does not receive a lot of snowfall, Thunder Ridge does have snowmaking capabilities which can cover 95% of the mountain.
 Because it is open at night, Thunder Ridge is a haven for high school ski racing.
 The mountain hosts part of Hudson Valley League racing.

 History

 Under previous ownership the mountain was known as Birch Hill (1957–1968), Big Birch (1968–1995), Thunder Ridge Ski Area (1995–present).

 After coming under new ownership, many of the old trails were decommissioned and other trails given priority.
 Since 2018 around 95% of the mountain is covered with snowmaking equipment, up from 75% under the old ownership.
 Since 2015, equipment has gone through a major upgrade including the purchase of two new groomers, ten new snow fans, and snow guns.

 Trails

-Thunder Ridge Ski area has 21 trails, nine of which are accessible from the Triple Chair, six from the double chair, four from both chairs, and five bunny trails.
-It has eight black diamonds, four blue squares, and twelve green circles.
+Thunder Ridge Ski area has 23 trails, nine of which are accessible from the Triple Chair, six from the double chair, four from both chairs, and five bunny trails.
+It has seven black diamonds, five blue squares, and nine green circles.